 According to the Texas Education Agency (TEA), teachers who plan on renewing their licenses can be denied if they default on their student loans.
 In March 2017, a report from The Texas Tribune found that over 4,000 teachers in Texas were at risk of losing their license because of a default in their loan payments.

-Valadez said he plans on making students and Fort Worth residents better aware of these situations with the TCU Jolt chapter by holding forums, and possible rallies, that will help get students involved.
+Valadez said he plans on making students and Fort Worth residents better aware of these situations by holding forums and possible rallies, that will help get students involved.

-Students who attended the event were positive about the chapter’s introduction and its possibilities to TCU.
+Students who attended the event were positive about the group’s introduction and its possibilities to TCU.

-The next TCU Jolt chapter meeting will be held sometime between March 25-29.
+The next meeting will be held sometime between March 25-29.